Planetary Eyepieces

 In

-this revised version of a ten-year-old Scope Views article I’ll give you my
+this revised version of a ten-year-old Scope Views article, I’ll

 My